 Here are the best brokers for cryptocurrency trading, including traditional online brokers, as well as a new specialized cryptocurrency exchange.
 You might also want to check out which brokers offer the best bonuses for opening an account to determine where you can get a little extra.

-Robinhood is a great option for buying cryptocurrency directly.
-Not only that, you’ll get to take advantage of the broker’s wildly popular trading commissions: $0 per trade, or commission-free.
+Robinhood is a great option for buying cryptocurrency directly, although the online broker hasn’t had the smoothest of starts this year.
+You’ll also get to take advantage of Robinhood’s wildly popular trading commissions: $0 per trade, or commission-free.
 And if you’re into more than just cryptocurrency, you can stick around for stock and ETF trades for the same low price.
 Robinhood’s slick app makes trading so easy, though those looking for a full-featured trading experience will be disappointed.

 Account minimum: $0